 Note: If you will participate in an Emory study abroad program or full-time graduate research abroad, you will be considered to be maintaining status.
 You should contact ISSS to confirm your plans but are not required to complete procedures for a leave of absence.

 If you take a leave of absence and spend fewer than five months outside the United States, your international student advisor will reactivate your SEVIS record after receiving confirmation that you have been readmitted to your academic program.
-Reactivation of the current immigration record means that you will retain any previous time accrued towards eligibility for practical training (i.e. OPT, CPT), do not have to pay the SEVIS I-901 fee again, and may use a currently valid F-1 visa for requesting re-entry to the U.S.
+You will retain any previous time accrued towards eligibility for practical training (i.e. OPT, CPT), do not have to pay the SEVIS I-901 fee again, and may use a currently valid F-1 visa for requesting re-entry to the U.S.

 When returning from a leave of absence, you must first be readmitted to the program through the dean of the school.
 Following readmission, you must access the Returning From Leave of Absence e-form via ISSS Link, complete the form, and upload scanned copies of the following: